 - Painter’s tape and/or stencils

 If your rug is one of the stiffer varieties, like sea grass, jute, or sisal, go with a latex paint in any finish.
 Flat weave rugs that are slightly softer (like those made of cotton or wool) should be paired with an acrylic formula.
-If your rug will be placed outside, choose a paint approved for outdoor use.
+If you are putting the rug outside, choose a paint approved for outdoor use.
+You can also spray paint a rug, but this is best done on short-pile or looped carpets.

 Meanwhile, the choice of painter’s tape or stencils is up to you based on the type of pattern you wish to create.
-Keep in mind that a paint sprayer tends to be the easier option when working with stencils.
+Keep in mind that a paint sprayer tends to be the easier option when painting a rug with stencils.

 Your tools are assembled and you’ve chosen your pattern.
 That means it’s time to pull the trigger.
 While it might sound daunting to paint a rug, it’s actually fairly fool-proof.
 Here’s how to do it: